antoniosrferreira/manager.README/README.md

 #### Learning from your decisions

 I suggest you conduct a retrospective for every significant successful or failed decision.
-Better when you include stakeholders.
+Works even better when we include stakeholders.
 It's a powerful tool to learn.

 ### Communication